rm-dr/copper/README.md

 - [ ] Rename set, class, attr endpoint
 - [ ] Complete class deletion
   - [ ] Delete blobs
-  - [ ] Check references (do not allow deletion if refs exist, unless to self)
   - [ ] Check pipelines
     - (or let them be invalid?
 Connected to pipeline CRUD)
   - [ ] How to handle running jobs?